How does Allah reward the sick and why should we make the most of our health

 Every day, your account is closed at specific times, as we know from many narrations the angels change shifts at Fajr and Asr time.
 Just before maghrib, your deeds are sealed in your account.

-Abu Hurairah narrated: Allah’s Messenger (ﷺ) said,
+Abu Hurayrah narrated that Allah’s Messenger (ﷺ) said:

 Angels come to you in succession by night and day and all of them get together at the time of the Fajr and `Asr prayers.
 Those who have passed the night with you (or stayed with you) ascend (to the Heaven) and Allah asks them, though He knows everything about you, well, “In what state did you leave my slaves?”